bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

    Bitcoin Core Showing Validated Payment Request

 Charlie’s wallet receives the :ref:`PaymentRequest <term-paymentrequest>` message, checks its signature, and then displays the details from the :ref:`PaymentDetails <term-paymentdetails>` message to Charlie.
 Charlie agrees to pay, so the wallet constructs a payment to the pubkey script Bob’s server provided.
-Unlike a traditional Bitcoin payment, Charlie’s wallet doesn’t necessarily automatically broadcast this payment to the `network <../devguide/p2p_network.html>`__.
+Unlike a traditional Bitcoin payment, Charlie’s wallet doesn’t necessarily automatically broadcast this payment to the |network|.
 Instead, the wallet constructs a Payment message and sends it to the URL provided in the :ref:`PaymentDetails <term-paymentdetails>` message as an HTTP POST.
 Among other things, the Payment message contains:

 -  The signed transaction in which Charlie pays Bob.